nhood-org/nhood-docs/README.md

 ## Problem

-`nhood` (for neighborhood) is an engine maintains a collection of location pointers all around the world and provides fast resolution of latest and closest neighbors to the given input pointer.
+`nhood` (for neighborhood) is an engine that maintains a collection of location pointers all around the world and provides fast resolution of latest and closest neighbors to the given input pointer.

 ## Goal